kodanbce/takahashi-slides/README.md

 Save your plaintext presentation in the root of this repo as `presentation.txt`.
 Whip up a web server with `python3 -m http.server` while in the root.
 Navigate [here](http://localhost:8000?sourceUrl=http://localhost:8000/presentation.txt) and you should see your presentation.

+How to Use without a CLI
+---

+Write your presentation using an online notepad.
+One option is https://edit.sunfox.org/insert-presentation-title-here that lets you read the plaintext version of the document by appending `.txt` to the URL.
+Then, you can turn it into a Takahashi presentation with https://kodanbce.github.io/takahashi/ and a CORS proxy.
+So, https://kodanbce.github.io/takahashi/index.html?sourceUrl=https://cors-anywhere.herokuapp.com/https://edit.sunfox.org/insert-presentation-title-here.txt.

 Demo
 ---